bhattsameer/Eyeshield/README.md

 5. compare sounds using matplotlb.
 6. if difference of sound == 0 you will get input text as a output.
 ```

+python Encode.py
+python Decode.py

+# Note

+I am Still trying to improving this concept, Right now this is just at beginning stage so fill free to contribute and help to improving it thanks.